donnell-f/Gjallarhorn-Rune-Translator/README.md

-EDIT: This program is outdated.
-Remake is here: https://gitlab.com/ForsakenChili/fosc-symbol-converter
+EDIT: This program is outdated, I remade it and now it's called FOSC.
+Please do not download Gjallarhorn.

 ________________________________________________________________________________
 Info: